microsoft/fluentui/rfcs/react-components/convergence/field-custom-components.md

 ### Pros

+- No magic: doesn't call cloneElement to automatically apply aria props to the control.
 - Very customizable.

 ### Cons

+- Significantly different API for built-in controls (`InputField`, etc.) vs. custom controls.
-- Not accessible by default.
+- Not accessible by default: requires author add correct aria props to each element.
 - Cumbersome to hook up all of the pieces.